 "About 95% of our population don't have access to cinema," says Luis.
 "We set up gigantic inflatable screens on the main square [...] more than two million people in close to 700 villages have watched the screenings".
 Image by Luis Hernan Reina courtesy Luis Hernan Reina

-"My dream for many years has been to navigate with my family from Colombia, the Queens country of registry, to the mouth of the Amazon at Belem do Para, the last town on the Brazilian Amazon River.
-(Click to enlarge).
+His dream to navigate with his family from Colombia, the Queens country of registry, to the mouth of the Amazon at Belem do Para, the last town on the Brazilian Amazon River, has yet to be fulfilled.

 After the journey we scattered to the wind: Luis toured Colombia showing people movies.
 Image by Luis Hernan Reina courtesy Luis Hernan Reina